The Scottish Arts Club has been the social hub for the Arts in Scotland since its founding in 1872.

 Recent artists to exhibit in the Club Room Gallery include:

-Exhibition of works by Lay and Student members of the Club, Craft by Linda Lovatt, with Charlie Scott exhibiting in the Geddes Gallery.
+Exhibition of work by Members, Craft by Lorraine Miller, with Mike Shepley, DA, exhibiting in the Geddes Gallery.

 Creation, Education and Entertainment